 Unshielded upper wheel surfaces needlessly augment critical drag on wheeled vehicles.
 In fact, most vehicles with unshielded upper wheels are needlessly aerodynamically handicapped.
 With their exposed upper wheel surfaces, cyclists are simply fanning the wind, needlessly.
 Our Upper Wheel Fairings restore a bicycle to a more optimal, minimum-drag configuration.

 While wheel fairings generally are not allowed under traditional race rules, the recreational or commuting cyclist need not adhere to the drag-inducing restrictions of the race community.
 The cycling public should enjoy the inherent drag-reduction that comes from shielding upper wheels from headwinds.
 Stop fanning the wind.
-Test our Upper Wheel Fairings for yourself, and you will never again want to ride without them.
+Test our Upper Wheel Fairings for yourself, and you will never again want to ride without them in windy conditions.
 Cycle smarter with Null Winds Technology.

 About the Technology